Case role: Debate about case role

 There have been arguments made for case role to be considered a universal in language, for several reasons.
 In previous studies, primarily during the early 20th century, where case role in languages was considered using Latin or Greek classification, it was found that there were difficulties in approaching other languages such as Aleut or Thai.
 These methods involved illustrating semantic relationships of given case forms and did not come from a primarily syntactical standpoint.
-Case role in Latin and Greek classifications tended to neglect nominative case as well, and instead focused on creating different semantic classes for other cases, such as 'Dative of Possession.'
+Case role in Latin and Greek classifications tended to neglect nominative case as well, and instead focused on creating different semantic classes for other cases, such as the dative of possession.

 Because there have been several such problems analyzing case role cross-linguistically when using one language as a standard, it is not common practice to take traditional Latin or Greek classifications.
 Instead, the particular languages' syntactic structure forms the base for analyzing semantic value and case role in that language.

-Also, there are still questions regarding case morphology.
+There are still questions regarding case morphology.
 One approach to defining case morphology is to say that it is the presence of some special morphology, the shape of which has a correlation with a specific syntactic position.
-Decades of past research supports that this is a particular cross-linguistic property specific to nominals.
+Decades of past research support this being a particular cross-linguistic property specific to nominals.
 When discussing case features, it is commonly stated that they have no associated semantic interpretation, regardless of their syntactic position.
-An early perspective taken on case was the initial suggestion by French linguist Jean-Roger Vergnaud that the grammar of case is a cross-linguistic feature, central to the syntax of all languages and that it does not just apply to languages with a rich case morphology for example, Latin.
+An early perspective taken on case was the initial suggestion by French linguist Jean-Roger Vergnaud that the grammar of case is a cross-linguistic feature, central to the syntax of all languages and that it does not just apply to languages with a rich case morphology, such as Latin.
 Vergnaud stipulated that any nominal that is morphologically able to show case morphology is required and must do so.
 This observation was explicitly stated above as being the definition of Case Filter.
 A second perspective on Case is Chomsky's Minimalist conjectures.
-There are many fundamental questions regarding case role, such as the reason for why case should even exist, that are not yet accompanied by substantive answers.
-This indicates that research on case role remains still as a ‘work in progress.’
+There are many fundamental questions regarding case role, such as the reason why case should even exist, that are not yet accompanied by substantive answers.
+This indicates that research on case role remains still as a "work in progress".